Tony Blazier’s back with a personal opinion on what he thinks are the best looking bikes ever. And I chime in as usual.

 #2 1990 Suzuki RM250

-The classic yellow and blue color combo has always looked good, but on the ’89-’90 RM’s it really looked fantastic.
-The difference between these RM’s and their predecessor was so startling it was almost as if they were built by different companies.
+The classic yellow and blue color combo has always looked good, but on the ’89-’90 RMs it really looked fantastic.
+The difference between these RMs and their predecessor was so startling it was almost as if they were built by different companies.
 I love everything about the way these machines look.
 All the plastic is well designed, modern and clean in appearance.
-The graphics on the ’90 model in particular are the best ones Suzuki ever put on one of their bikes (this is the main reason I prefer ’90 model over the nearly identical ’89 version).
+The graphics on the ’90 model, in particular, are the best ones Suzuki ever put on any of their bikes (this is the main reason I prefer ’90 model over the nearly identical ’89 version).
 This was definitely Suzuki’s high water mark for styling.
 In ’91 they went back to their old ways and came out with a bike that looked like someone barfed on it.
 Still, for one year, Suzuki made the second coolest looking bike in motocross and in the crazy awesome year of 1990 that was not half bad.

 Matthes: Again, not an ugly bike but no way should this thing be this high.
 If you want to talk about a Suzuki RM250, put the one-piece shrouded bike of 1993 this high.
 I do like the upside down forks on the bike and I always way preferred the front-only sliders of this bike over the full protection of the Honda right above this.
 Then again, my dad was the one paying for damaged fork legs in 1990, not me.
 Nice rear brake pedal Suzuki- hey the sperm whale hunting society called, they’re looking for a new spear.
 And I like Suzuki’s absolute lack of caring about the number plate color.
 “Hey, it’s wayyyy cheaper for us to just make it yellow with this small blue decal on it than to issue it with an actual real color that most everyone in the free world will use.”
 Except in Canada, when you were a B rider, your color was black numbers on yellow backgrounds.
 So anyone other than some B riders in Canada was pissed.
 I like it but I would’ve gone with a ’93 or maybe even an ’88 RM 250 although I think that bike still had a stinky blue motor.